sahils38/User-Profile-Card/README.md

 **Can I modify the design?**
 Yes!
-You can edit the Tailwind CSS styles in the `UserProfileCard.tsx` file.
+You can edit the Tailwind CSS styles in the `UserProfileCard.jsx` file.

 ## 📄 License
 This project is open-source and available under the [MIT License](LICENSE).